1,000+ Opportunities

 Any questions or inquiries should be directed to: Vice President and Trust Advisor 328 S Saginaw Street, FNT160 The Huntington National Bank Huntington® and Huntington Welcome. ® are federally registered service marks of Huntington Bancshares Incorporated.

-Based on current listing details, eligibility includes: Eligible organizations must be not-for-profits located in Huntington's service areas, including Central Ohio and Southern Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible organizations must be not-for-profits located in Huntington's service areas, including Central Ohio and Southern Ohio.
+Confirm the full requirements in the official notice before applying.